 Following the further reduction to the standard LTA from 6 April 2016, a new version of individual protection was introduced, known as individual protection 2016.
 Individual protection 2016 is similar to the previous version by allowing members to protect the value of their accrued benefits as at 5 April 2016, subject to a maximum of £1.25 million.
-There is no deadline for applications.
+Applications would have had to have been made by 15/03/2023.